 At 7:00 pm, the entire community joins together in the Slifka Center Dining Room.
-A Slifka Center staff member delivers a D’var Torah and then all enjoy a family-style Shabbat meal, often followed by singing, a speaker, or a “Kiddush club”—a social gathering hosted in a student’s suite.
+A Slifka Center staff member delivers a D’var Torah and then all enjoy a family-style Shabbat meal, followed by communal singing, a speaker, or a “Kiddush club”—a social gathering hosted in a student’s suite.
 Please click here to register for Shabbat Dinner or Shabbat lunch.

 On Saturday morning, the Orthodox Minyan and either the Egalitarian Minyan or Minyan Urim meet.
 Following services is a communal kiddush, and then lunch, always featuring delicious cholent, a traditional beef stew.
 After lunch, many students sing traditional Shabbat songs and generally enjoy the relaxing atmosphere of the day.